dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ### Vectorize the Dataset

-Since we used word embeddings as our encoded representation of the word, we need to *convert* the address into word vector, for that we will use a vectorizer.
+Since we used word embeddings as our encoded representation of the word, we need to *convert* the address into word vector, for that, we will use a vectorizer.
 This embedding vectorizer will extract for every word the embedding value using the pre-trained French fastText model.

 ```python
 class EmbeddingVectorizer: